okeefm/s3g/doc/gcode_protocol.markdown

 Supported cmmands were extracted from [representative gcode files](https://github.com/makerbot/s3g/tree/master/doc/gcode_samples), created in both Skeinforge and Miracle Grue.

 Hints about what the commands are expected to do were extracted from ReplicatorG's [gcode parser](https://github.com/makerbot/ReplicatorG/blob/master/src/replicatorg/app/gcode/GCodeParser.java).

+# Parser

+## Comments
+Both semicolon ; and parens () style comments are supported.
+If multiple comments are present on a line, they are extracted and combined into a single comment.
+Comments are parsed using the following rules:

+* Semicolons are evaluated first; anything to the right of the semicolon in unconditionally considered a comment (including additional semicolons, and parentheses)
+* Nested parentheses are accepted.
+The data inside of the nested parentheses are added to the comment, while the parentheses characters are not.
+* An unclosed opening parenthesis is accepted.
+Everything to the right of the parenthesis is treated as a comment.
+* A closing paren that was not preceeded by an opening parenthesis is an error.

+## Commands
+Each line must have exactly one G or M code, and 0 or more other codes.
+Each code must be separated by whitespace.
+Codes should have a value attached to them.
+If the value contains a decimal place, it must use a period to demarcate this.
+Upper and lower case codes are accepted, but will be converted to uppercase.

 # Supported G Codes